MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/threat-explorer.md

 ### Extending the Explorer (and Real-time detections) data retention and search limit for trial tenants from 7 to 30 days

 As part of this change, you will be able to search for, and filter email data across 30 days (an increase from the previous 7 days) in Threat Explorer/Real-time detections for both Defender for Office P1 and P2 trial tenants.
-This does not impact any production tenants for both P1 and P2/E5 customers, which already has the 30 day data retention and search capabilities.
+This does not impact any production tenants for both P1 and P2/E5 customers, which already have the 30 day data retention and search capabilities.

 ### Updated limits for Export of records for Threat Explorer